folkertleistra/mDeBERTaV3-subjectivity/README.md

 More details about this lab can be found [here](https://checkthat.gitlab.io/).

-All our fine-tuned models can be found [here](https://huggingface.co/GroNLP).
+All our fine-tuned models are hosted on HuggingFace and can be found [here](https://huggingface.co/GroNLP).

 ## Files and Directories